 Malignant tumors are what we commonly refer to as cancers.
 The growth tends to be uneven and uncontrolled and may spread to other parts of the brain and to other parts of the body as well.

-Thorough neurologic exam: A doctor checks for any problems with senses such as vision, hearing, sensation etc and conduct tests for muscle strength, coordination, reflexes, eye movements etc.
+A doctor checks for any problems with senses such as vision, hearing, sensation, etc, and conducts tests for muscle strength, coordination, reflexes, eye movements, etc.

-MRI: MRI or Magnetic Resonance Imaging is a radiological technique to get pictures of the brain anatomy and physiological processes of the body.
-MRI scanners use the strong magnetic field, radio waves and field gradients to generate images of the organs in the body.
+Magnetic Resonance Imaging is a radiological technique to get pictures of the brain anatomy and physiological processes of the body.
+MRI scanners use a strong magnetic field, radio waves, and field gradients to generate images of the organs in the body.
 There is no exposure to X-ray radiation with an MRI.

-CT scan: Another radiological technique to visualize anatomy clearly is a CT scan or computed tomography.
-A CT uses x-rays linked to a computer to take a series of detailed pictures of your head.
-Sometimes, contrast material may be injected into a blood vessel in your arm or hand.
+Computed tomography is a radiological technique to visualize anatomy clearly.
+A CT scan uses x-rays linked to a computer to take a series of detailed pictures of your head.
+In a few cases, injecting contrast material into your arm or hand blood vessel takes place.
 The contrast material makes abnormal areas easier to see.

-Spinal tap: In this test, a sample of cerebrospinal fluid (the fluid that fills the spaces in and around the brain and spinal cord) is removed.
+In this test, a sample of cerebrospinal fluid (the fluid that fills the spaces in and around the brain and spinal cord) will remove.
 A pathology laboratory checks the fluid for cancer cells or other signs of problems.

-Biopsy: The removal of a tissue to look for tumor cells is called a biopsy.
+The removal of tissue to look for tumor cells is a biopsy.
 A pathologist will check the cells using a microscope to check for abnormal cells.
 A biopsy can show cancer, tissue changes that may lead to cancer, and other conditions.
-It may be performed prior to or after resection of the tumor.
-It may be the only sure way to identify the exact nature of a malignant tumor and helps in planning a treatment.
+It performs before or after the resection of the tumor.
+It may be the only sure way to identify the exact nature of a malignant tumor and helps in planning treatment.

-Treatment may include anti epileptic drugs or anti-seizure drugs, steroids, other drugs to relieve pressure in the skull, surgery, radiation or chemotherapy.
+4. Treatment may include antiepileptic drugs or anti-seizure drugs, steroids, other drugs to relieve pressure in the skull, surgery, radiation, or chemotherapy